salmanck66/Task-Manager/README.md

     Adding a Task:
         Click on the "Add Task" button.
+    Completing A Task:

-    Deleting a Task:
+        Click on complete button to mark the as completed Deleting a Task:
         Click on the task you want to delete.
         Click the "Delete" button to remove the task.